cedasie/e-lingo/README.md

-This is a e-learning project with Nextjs, Typescript, Tailwindcss.
+This is an e-learning project with Nextjs, Typescript, Tailwindcss.

 ## Features